chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 Go to automate and chef server instance and check the chef service status.
 If you see the service down or critical, then just wait for 3-4 min because after applying the certs it will take around 3-4 min to up.

+# Certificate rotation using own organization certs

+If you want to use existing certs of your organization then follow below steps.

+Note: This all command will run from the /hab/a2_deploy_workspace.

+1. Run ./scripts/credentials set ssl --rotate-all

+    - If you run this command first time then it will create a skeleton of certs.
+You can find that in /hab/a2_deploy_workspace/certs directory.
+In that directory find the appropriate certs.
+E.g suppose if you want to rotate certs for PostgreSQL then put cert content into “pg_ssl_private.key” “pg_ssl_public.pem” and “ca_root.pem”.
+Now if you just want to rotate postgresql cert then run below command.
+If your ca_root is same for all the other certs like elasticsearch, kibana or frontend then ca_root will be remain same for all the certs just content of appropriate certs will be changes.

+    - If you want to rotate Elasticsearch certs then you have to insert cert content of CA to ca_root.pem, es_admin_ssl_private.key, es_admin_ssl_public.pem, es_ssl_private.key, es_ssl_public.pem, kibana_ssl_private.key, kibana_ssl_public.pem

+    - Below command will rotate specific cert

+    `./scripts/credentials set ssl  --pg-ssl` (This will rorate pg certs if you want to rotate)

+    `./scripts/credentials set ssl  --es-ssl`

+    - And if you want to change all the certs then put contents in the appropriate file and run below command

+	`./scripts/credentials set ssl  --rotate-all`

+    - This command will give you all the info about cert rotation.

+              `./scripts/credentials set ssl  --help`

+If your organization issues cert from an Intermediate CA then put that cert after the server cert below order.

+   For example, in certs/pg_ssl_public.pem paste them like so:

+     Server Certificate

+     Intermediate CA Certificate 1

+     Intermediate CA Certificate n

+# Rotate credentials

+    Note: This all command will run from the /hab/a2_deploy_workspace

+    1. cd /hab/a2_deploy_workspace
+       ./scripts/credentials set postgresql --auto

+    2. cd /hab/a2_deploy_workspace
+       ./scripts/credentials set elasticsearch --auto

 # Security and firewall
 Automate Cluster requires several ports to be open between the Frontend and Backend servers in order to operate.
 Below it a breakdown of those ports and what needs to be open to each set of servers.